AlexTanui/FlatDjango/README.md

 ## Discription

-This is an application that allows a a user to buy ticket for favourite movie. it uses a local API that has been fetched from backend to and build out the frontend.
+This is an application that allowsa a user to buy ticket for favourite movie. it uses a local API that has been fetched from backend to and build out the frontend.The application starts with an animation introduction to capture the attention of the viewers then they are given an oppotunity to purchase a ticket.

 ## Built with